-Gynophobia is the Fear of Women or more often, women in a position of ‘power’.
+Gynophobia is the Fear of Women and frequently, women who hold a position of ‘power’.

 It may also be experienced by people who have a fear of becoming ‘intimate’ with women which is more often than not a fear of intimacy and not of women per se.